WCSCourses/HumanGenEpi/README.md

 Segun Fatumo, London School of Hygiene and Tropical Medicine<br>
 Ananyo Choudhury, Sydney Brenner Institute for Molecular Bioscience, University of the Witwatersrand<br>
 Dhriti Sengupta, Sydney Brenner Institute for Molecular Bioscience, University of the Witwatersrand<br>
-Tinashe Chikoware, Sydney Brenner Institute for Molecular Bioscience, University of the Witwatersrand<br>
+Tinashe Chikowore, Sydney Brenner Institute for Molecular Bioscience, University of the Witwatersrand<br>

 ## Speakers